 Beyond their sheer beauty, the Green Mandarin Dragonet is a peaceful reef safe fish that will get along with most other non-aggressive species.
 Green Mandarin Dragonet males do however display aggression to other males.
 Because of this inter-species aggression, only a single male Green Mandarin Dragonet or a mated pair should be kept in an aquarium.

 The Green Mandarin Dragonet does have some rather specific tank requirements.
 First off a Green Mandarin Dragonet should not be added to a new aquarium.
 This is mainly due to the fact that they prefer to eat amphipods and copepods that are more abundant in established aquariums.
 Beyond their dietary requirements, a Green Mandarin Dragonet needs to be kept in at least a 30-gallon tank.
 And the tank should have a good assortment of live rock and a deep live sand substrate.

-The False Percula Clownfish (Buy Online) is a very well known and probably one of the most popular saltwater fish, thanks to a certain animated movie.
+The False Percula Clownfish (View Price) is a very well known and probably one of the most popular saltwater fish, thanks to a certain animated movie.
 Not only will the False Percula Clownfish put a smile on almost any child, they are also a great saltwater fish for beginners.

 While the name False Percula Clownfish might sound ominous.
 The only major difference between the “Real” and “False” Clownfish is that False Percula Clown Fish are all captive bred.
 Since they are all captive bred they handle home aquarium conditions better than their wild harvested “Real” counterparts.

 The False Percula Clownfish is a very easy fish to keep and is considered one of the best saltwater fish for beginners.
 And since the False Percula Clownfish is captive bred they are used to eating a commercial diet, and as an added bonus they are also disease resistant.
 And they get along very well with other fish and with members of their own species.